kevinding0218/InterviewDocuments/Q and A/Kotlin.md

 ### What is Difference between setValue() and PostValue() in MutableLiveData?
 - `setValue()` method must be called from the main thread.
 But if you need set a value from a background thread, `postValue()` should be used.
 ### What is difference between companion object and object?
 - _Companion Object_ is initialized when class is loaded.
-But _Object_ is initialized lazily by default — when accessed for the first time.
+- _Object_ is initialized lazily by default — when accessed for the first time.
+### Difference between safe calls(?.) and Non-null Assertion(!!)?
+- Safe Call Operator (?.) is used when you want to make sure that your app shouldn’t crash even if variable reference you are holding is null.
+> var variable: String? = null
+> variable?.replace(“x”, “z”)
+Please note we have not initialized  _variable_ above, but it will not throw NullPointerException as Safe call operator is used.
+- in case of Non-Null Assertion, if you call any method on its reference it will throw KotlinNullPointerException.

+> variable!!.replace(“x”, “z”)
 ### Singleton class
 #### Rules for making a class Singleton
 The following rules are followed to make a Singleton class: